 Source: allnutritious.com

 Just chop the veggies, whisk the eggs, fill up the muffin tin, and bake.
-Then you can take your breakfast on the go, or even refrigerate them for the next day.
-Or the day after that.
+Perfect for breakfast on the go, or even refrigerate them for the next day.

 Per Serving: